backyardbiomech/qtiConverter/README.md

 ## Preparing the files

 1. make a simple text file (MS Word can "Save As" a .txt files; Note that formatting or embedded images will not be saved).
-(Formatting, like **bold** and *italics* may be possible in future versions of this software).
 The exact formatting of this document is **extremely** important.
 See the bottom of this document for examples:
     - one blank line between questions (hereafter question blocks), no blank lines or new paragraphs within question blocks.
-    - If you **must** have a paragraph break within a question, copy and paste the odd characters below into your text block wherever you want a new line.
+    - If you **must** have a paragraph break within a question, use an html line break code (below).
+You may copy and paste the characters below into your text block wherever you want a new line.
 See the first example question below.
 Copy and paste this:
-        - `&lt;br&gt;`
+        - `<br>`
     - the first line in the block is a 2 letter indicator of question type based on Canvas question types.
 If no indicator is given, MC is assumed.
 (MC: multiple choice, MA: multiple answers (select all that apply), MT: matching (not yet functional), SA: short answer (fill in the blank), MD: multiple dropdowns, MB: multiple blanks, ES: essay, TX: just text (not yet functional)
     - the second line in the block refers to any image associated with the question.
 The line should read `image: imageFileName.jpg`.
 If no image is connected to the question, do not include this line.
 The image file of that name should be saved in the same folder as the text document.
     - the third line (or first if no image or question type indicators are required) is a number followed by separator (period or ")"), followed by a space, followed by the text of the question. **a period is the default separator and is preferred**.